-You don’t get much more straight forward than you do with Brazil’s Mega-Sena lottery.
-It’s run by the Caixa Econômica Federal Bank.
-Okay, I can imagine that with all the noise these days on the ups and downs with banks, this doesn’t mean a guarantee but this looks like a well run lottery.
-It’s been around since 1996 with Caixa operating lotteries since 1961, so it looks like they know what they are doing.
+You don’t get much more straightforward than you do with Brazil’s Mega-Sena lottery.
+The Caixa Econômica Federal Bank runs it.
+Okay, I can imagine that with all the noise these days on the ups and downs with banks, this doesn’t mean a guarantee, but this looks like a well-run lottery.
+It’s been around since 1996 with Caixa operating lotteries since 1961, so it seems like they know what they are doing.
 But, let’s take a closer look.

-At Mega-Sena Lottery, players choose six numbers per lottery line.
-There is no bonus or lucky ball.
-Players play a minimum of three lines though they advertise a bunch of combinations of numbers (7 to 15) which costs more.
-Mega-Sena Lottery pays out winners who pick 6 numbers correctly (the jackpot), 5 numbers and 4 numbers.
+At the Mega-Sena lottery, players choose six numbers per lottery line.
+There is no bonus or a lucky ball.
+Players play a minimum of three lines, though they advertise many combinations of numbers (7 to 15), which costs more.
+Mega Sena pays out winners who pick 6 numbers correctly (the jackpot), 5 numbers, and 4 numbers.
 The draw takes place twice a week, Wednesday and Saturday.

-The cost on the ground in Brazil is 6 Real (equivalent of about US $3.00) for three lottery lines.
-The good reliable online lottery providers charge a service fee above this which is fair as they are the ones doing the leg work.
+The cost on the ground in Brazil is 6 Real (equivalent to about US $3.00) for three lottery lines.
+The good, reliable online lottery providers charge a service fee above this, which is fair as they are the ones doing the legwork.
 I have to thank “Joanne” at TheLotter.com for going the extra mile in finding out what the actual cost of playing Mega-Sena on the ground is.

-In going through the information provided by Mega-Sena Lottery, I can see why some might get a little confused.
+In going through the Mega-Sena lottery information, I can see why some might get a little confused.
 It wasn’t until I got into small print that I finally found that anyone over 18 can play.
 That includes foreigners.
-To claim a prize, players simply need a CPF which is a Brazilian Tax Payer Registration (Cadastro de Pessoa Física).
-If you are using one of the great providers for lotteries online, you don’t have to worry about it.
+To claim a prize, players need a CPF, and a Brazilian Tax Payer Registration (Cadastro de Pessoa Física).
+If you are using one of the great providers of lotteries online, you don’t have to worry about it.

-But How Much of the Prize Do I Get
+But How Much of the Mega Sena Prize Do I Get?

 Mega-Sena takes 30% of the prize money off the top as Imposto de Rena (Income Tax – though I think it sounds better in Portuguese).
 It uses 32.2% of the lottery earnings for the prize fund.
-Of this 35% goes to the jackpot, 19% goes to the 2nd prize and 19% goes to fund third prizes.
-The rest goes to a special Mega-Sena Lottery draw that offers larger than normal prizes which they hold during the year including an extra big jackpot for new years.
+Of this, 35% goes to the jackpot, 19% goes to the 2nd prize, and 19% goes to fund the third prizes.
+The rest goes to a special Mega-Sena Lottery draw that offers larger than usual prizes, which they hold during the year, including an extra big jackpot for New Year.

 |Match||Odds of Winning||Estimated Prize Fund|